RobKnowles248/Caragh-Creates-Website/README.md

 - The main text on `index.html`, `about.html`, `gallery.html` and `contact.html` was written by Caragh Green.

 ### Media
-- Some of the photos used in this site were taken by Caragh Green.
+- The majority of the photos used in this site were taken by Caragh Green.
 - All images were compressed using [tinypng.com](https://tinypng.com/)

 ### Acknowledgements